 8. Choose vintage florals for an opulent look

 Give your hallway a vintage boudoir touch with the ornate Loriini design from Little Greene.
-With its grey colour scheme and subtle colour accents, it's surprisingly versatile, so long as botanical wallpaper is your thing.
+With its grey colour scheme and subtle colour accents, it's surprisingly versatile and would make a great wallpaper for a hallway of any style.

 9. Bring the outside in with a woodland motif